-4. Provide Mental and physical stimulation:
+4. Provide mental and physical stimulation:

 Dogs need both mental and physical stimulation to stay healthy and happy.
 Dog owners should provide toys, puzzles, and other forms of enrichment to keep their dogs entertained and engaged.
-Consider taking a browse on Amazon to find a dog puzzle and/or snuffle mat.

 5. Consider hiring a dog walker or sitter: